CodeHealth MCP Server

 • Pricing is per active author, which may be expensive for large teams.

-• On-prem deployment may require additional infrastructure setup.
+• On-prem deployment may require additional infrastructure.

 12-month cost